ding-lab/CPTAC_PanCan_Signature_analysis/README.md

 1. ```Define_High_Low_groups``` -- this directory contains scripts that are used to define "High" and "Low" groups of samples for each mutational signature based on that signature mutational count and fraction.

-2. ```Expression_markers``` -- this directory contains scripts to run differential expression markers between "High" and "Low" samples groups using cancer cohort as a covariate.
+2. ```Expression_markers``` -- this directory contains scripts to run differential expression marker analysis between "High" and "Low" samples groups using cancer cohort as a covariate.

    + The analysis was done using pan-cancer harmonised dataset, that was also used in the 1st and 2nd CPTAC papers listed above.

-   + In the folder, there are three scripts for markers based on: gene, protein and phosphosite expression.
+   + In the folder, there are three scripts for marker calculation based on: gene, protein and phosphosite expression.

-3. ```Proteogenomic_markers_Figs_5_6``` -- this directory contains analysis and plotting scripts for proteogenomic markers associated wih tht HRD, MSI, APOBEC, and smoking cancer phenotypes.
+3. ```Proteogenomic_markers_Figs_5_6``` -- this directory contains analysis and plotting scripts for analysis of proteogenomic markers associated wih tht HRD, MSI, APOBEC, and smoking cancer phenotypes.

    + ```Proteogenomic_markers_Figs_5_6/Volcano_plots``` -- scripts for plotting protein and phosphosite expression markers.
 Top markers are highlighted in those plots.